-Due to climate change, seasonal anomalies are becoming more common – this year, most plants were already in full bloom around three or four weeks earlier than normal.
+Due to climate change, seasonal anomalies are becoming more common – in 2020, most plants were already in full bloom around three or four weeks earlier than normal.
 These issues threatens to disturb the timing of relationships between the plants and their insect pollinators.

 A research team, led by ETH Professors Mescher and De Moraes, have discovered that bumblebees have a unique behaviour which may help to overcome such challenges.
 Bumblebee workers have been found to use their mouth parts to pinch the leaves of plants that are yet to flower – the damage this causes stimulates the plant to produce new flowers and bloom earlier.

 “Previous work has shown that various kinds of stress can induce plants to flower, but the role of bee-inflicted damage in accelerating flower production was unexpected,” Mescher says.